 Exploring the boundaries of physical space and floating structures

-Multidisciplinary artist and composer Thom Kubli will collaborate with Jerome B. Wiesner Professor of Media Arts and Sciences Hiroshi Ishii and members of the Tangible Media Group at the MIT Media Lab to develop a 3D printer capable of creating ultra-light hollow shapes filled with helium.
+Multidisciplinary artist and composer Thom Kubli is collaborating with Jerome B. Wiesner Professor of Media Arts and Sciences Hiroshi Ishii and members of the Tangible Media Group at the MIT Media Lab to develop a 3D printer capable of creating ultra-light hollow shapes filled with helium.
 The sculptures released from the machine ascend to the upper realm of space, where they are caught in a thermal stream and eventually float in an orbital movement.

 Kubli envisions the sculptures as artistic references to other objects that have had cultural impact in the pantheon of modernity, such as spacecraft and smartphones.
-The sculptures will circulate for an unlimited period of time in zero gravity, as a new form of space debris that evokes the encyclopedic collections of objects found in Wunderkammer, the cabinets of curiosities of the European Renaissance.
+The sculptures will circulate for an unlimited period of time in zero gravity, as a new form of space debris that evokes the encyclopedic collections of objects found in Wunderkammern, the cabinets of curiosities of the European Renaissance.

 The prototypes developed at MIT will be used in an installation intended to transform the original significance and material culture of objects and create an alternate metaphysical reality.
 The artist seeks to deprive objects of their weight, both conceptually and practically, and have them join a future transcendent vortex.